mCodex/fullcycle-2/README.md

 This folder contains a Dockerfile which uses nginx's alpine version and override the default nginx's page.

 I built this Dockerfile to understand how to create and publish an image on Dockerhub.

+### laravel-example

+A Dockerfile example demonstrating how to use Laravel on Dockerfile and also publishing an image based on Laravel.

+### node-example

+A Dockerfile example demonstrating how use NodeJS on Docker and publishing an image copying local files to the image during the build time.